 - See how Alexia Orengo Green used graphic organizers

-NEW: Each website should consider creating a historical thinking section that explicitly engages teachers and students in a methods exercise, like investigating a primary source or analyzing competing sources.
+Each website should also consider creating a historical thinking section that explicitly engages teachers and students in a methods exercise, like investigating a primary source or analyzing competing sources.
 Students are encouraged to consider using revised versions of their earlier Gaddis review essay for this purpose.

 - See how Amanda Donoghue organized her methods ideas on “Morality”

 - See how Rachel Morgan organized her insights about genealogical research

 Exhibits may also incorporate multi-media elements from external sources, but students must acknowledge and properly credit all of those sources.

 The best exhibits will provide well-written and well-produced multi-media content that illustrates an important nineteenth-century theme or topic in a way that inspires high-level historical thinking.
 The best exhibits will also demonstrate skill in story-telling.
 See this advice on story from documentary filmmaker Ken Burns:

 Finally, the best projects will be incorporated into public exhibits and displays from the House Divided Project.
 Late projects will be penalized up to 5 points per day.